nicolsama/nicolsama/README.md

 ### Hello 👋

 My name is Nicole!
-I am an artist turned developer.
+I am an artist & software engineer.
 You can reach me at nicolesamanich@gmail.com 📫